Chan Jung Kim

 WILLIAM WONMIN SON

-William Son, Ph.D., Chief Operating Officer for SfK Korea, residing in Seoul, Korea, is an investment banker with 26 years of experience in Korea, Japan and the U.S., and a professor teaching Management and Finance.
+William Son, Ph.D., residing in Seoul, is an investment banker with 26 years of experience in various capacities in Korea, Japan and the U.S..
+Currently, he is a professor teaching Management and Finance at a cyber university in Korea.
 He is also a member of the steering committee for Neo Moravian House, a BAM school, for IBA (International BAM Alliance) in Korea.
-He is responsible for day to day operations of SfK Korea, and also is a member of investment team for SfK Ministries.
+He also serves as a teaching faculty for JES and SfK MBA.
+He worships and serves at Onuri Church.

 BONG RAE LEE